Table of Contents

 - What Type of Exfoliant Should You Use?

 - How to Exfoliate Your Body

 - How Often Should You Exfoliate Your Skin?

 - Precautions to Take When Exfoliating Skin

 There are many ways to achieve glowing, healthy skin.
 Whether you want to load up on antioxidants or invest in laser surfacing, there are different avenues that you can take to improve the tone and texture of your skin.
-If you’re looking for another alternative, how to exfoliate your skin is simple and it is an effective way to improve your skin.
+If you’re looking for another alternative, how to exfoliate your skin is simple and it is an effective way to take care of your skin.
 Here is how to exfoliate your face to avoid dull skin.

 What Is Skin Exfoliation?

 If you’re wondering what is exfoliating skin, you’ve come to the right place.
 When you exfoliate your skin, you are removing dead skin cells that are sitting on the top layer of the skin to improve your skin’s appearance.
 There are two ways to exfoliate.
 You can either opt for chemical exfoliation that uses AHAs or BHAs to loosen any dead cells.
 On the other hand, you can also opt for a physical exfoliant that uses a scrub, gel, or liquid to remove dead skin cells.

 Benefits of Exfoliating the Skin